PRO-2684/castwright/REFERENCE.md

 A temporary instruction starts with only one `@`, and affects only the next [print](#print) or [command](#command) instruction.
 Note that continuation of a command is considered the same instruction.
 It is useful for changing the behavior of a single instruction without affecting the rest of the script.

-### Print

-A print instruction takes a [LooseString](#loosestring) and prints it together with a newline.

-### Marker

-A marker instruction marks a point in the asciicast output.
-It can be used to indicate the start of a new section or to provide a reference point for the viewer.

-### Command

-A command instruction prints, executes, and displays the output of a command.
-Usually, you'll use it the most in your script.

-### Continuation

-A continuation instruction is a continuation of a multi-line shell command.
-It must be used after a command instruction or another continuation instruction that ends with a backslash (`\`).

 ### Empty

 Empty instructions do nothing.
 They may take the form of an [empty line](#empty-line) or a [comment](#comment).

 #### Empty Line

 An empty line is a line that contains only whitespace characters.
-Useful for separating sections of your script.
+Useful for separating sections of your castwright script.

 #### Comment

 A comment is a line that starts with a `#` character.
 You can use comments to document your script, but they have no effect on the output.

+### Marker

+A marker instruction marks a point in the asciicast output.
+It can be used to indicate the start of a new section or to provide a reference point for the viewer.

+### Print

+A print instruction takes a [LooseString](#loosestring) and prints it together with a newline.

 ## Argument Types